resolume/ffgl/README.md

 - Go to `<repo>/build/windows`, duplicate a `.vcxproj` and the corresponding `.vcxproj.filters` file, and rename them.
 - Open `FFGLPlugins.sln`.
 Then right-click the Solution in the solution explorer (top of the tree), and choose Add > Existing Project and select the new file.
-- Remove the original `.cpp` and `.h` source files from the newly added project
+- Remove the original `.cpp` and `.h` source files from the newly added project, i.e. if you duplicated `Gradient.vcxproj`, remove `FFGLGradients.h` and `FFGLGradients.cpp`
-- In Explorer, got to `<repo>/source/`, duplicate a plugin folder and rename the files.
-Choose a corresponding plugin type, e.g. copy `AddSubtract` if you want to build an Effect plugin or `Gradients` if you want to build a Source plugin.
+- In Explorer, go to `<repo>/source/`, duplicate a plugin folder and rename the files.
+Choose a corresponding plugin type, i.e. copy `AddSubtract` if you want to build an Effect plugin or `Gradients` if you want to build a Source plugin.
 - Add the new source files to the project by dragging them into Visual Studio, onto your new project.
 - If you want to start the build with Visual Studio's Build command (F5), right-click the project and select Set as Startup Project.
 Altenatively, you can right-click the project and select Build.
 - After building, find the resulting `.dll` file in `\binaries\x64\Debug`.
 Copy it to `<user folder>/Documents/Resolume/Extra Effects`